Wurmbrand-Stuppach: History

-The elder branch extinguished with count Degenhard in 1965, and his only daughter Leonora inherited Steyersberg castle; it is now owned by her son Dr Paul Miller.
+The elder branch extinguished with count Degenhard in 1965, and his only daughter, Countess Leonora Huberta Maria (b.
+1927) inherited Steyersberg castle; it is now owned by her son Dr Paul Miller.
 The headship of the house went to count Ernst Gundaccar (b.
 1946) of the younger branch, formerly residing at Liblín (Czech Republic).
-His mother, the heiress of Schloss Frohsdorf, was princess Blanca Massimo, daughter of Prince Fabrizio Massimo and Princess Beatrix of Borbon-Spain, herself a daughter of Carlos, Duke of Madrid.
+His mother, the heiress of Schloss Frohsdorf, was Princess Bianca Massimo (1906-1999), youngest daughter of Prince Fabrizio Massimo (1868-1944) and his wife, Princess Beatrix of Bourbon-Spain (1874-1961), herself a daughter of Carlos, Duke of Madrid.
 Frohsdorf castle was sold in 1941, but the estate is still owned by count Ernst Gundaccar who has two sons.
 Schloss Stubenberg in Styria was bought in 1815 and given to the Catholic Church in 1925 as a monastery, when two daughters took the veil.

 The third branch resided at Reitenau castle near Stambach (1602-1822) and at Gornja Radgona Castle (1789-1914).
 In 1694 they purchased Altschielleiten castle at Stubenberg, Styria, where the new Schielleiten Palace was built from 1730.
 When this branch extinguished in 1906, the palace was inherited by the Marchese Tacoli family.
+They owned the palace until 1921, when the new owner became Frank Whitehead (1889-1950) from Fiume, elder brother of Agathe Whitehead, first wife of Georg Ludwig von Trapp, progenitor of the Trapp family.
+He possessed the castle until 1935, when in was bought by the Austrian Republic.